dadaism/cDNN/README.md

 # cDNN

-This is cuDNN like APIs library for CNN on CPUs.
+This is a cuDNN like APIs library for CNN on CPUs.

 ## Supported Functionalities
 Convolution